-- Drive: You can always drive from Boston, Portland, or New York.
+- Drive: You can always drive from Boston, Portland, or New York to Acadia National Park.
 But traffic going in/out can be pretty bad on long weekends

-- Fly: You can fly into Portland and rent a car to drive over (~3 hours) or fly into Bangor and drive over (~1 hour)
+- Fly to Acadia National Park: You can fly into Portland and rent a car to drive over (~3 hours) or fly into Bangor and drive over (~1 hour)

 - Tourist bus: I’ve seen some tour companies now operating in Acadia National Park if you want to do a bus tour, but you won’t have the flexibility to hike and eat there

 - Lobster/ Lobster Roll: I can go on forever about how amazing and cheap the lobsters are in Maine.
-There are a number of places I’d recommend for Lobsters/Lobster rolls:
+There are a number of places I’d recommend for Lobsters/Lobster rolls near Acadia National Park: